 Q — Do you ever spend the night in Wal-Mart parking lots?

-A — We practically live there from April through July.
+A — You betcha!!!
+It’s called Wall-Docking, and we practically live there from April through July.
 In fact, I’d say we spend about 80% of our nights at Wal-Mart.
 If you’ve never stayed there, you’re in for a treat.
 Not only are they safe, they’re practically everywhere.
 Just practice a little Wal-mart etiquette: park on the edges out of the way, return your carts to the cart corral, don’t use your leveling jacks (if you have them), and leave your spot clean when you leave.
 Make sure you get a Ran McNally Map from Wal-Mart that lists all the Wal-Marts in the country—indispensable.

-Frequently asked Wal-Mart questions: Q — Do you have to ask permission to park?
-A — No. Just look for posted signs that might forbid parking there…then go to Lowe’s.
-Q — I’ve heard they offer hook ups.
-Is that true?
-A – In your dreams!
-Sorry, but you’ll be boon docking it.
-Q — What if the signs say, “No Truck Parking?”
+Frequently asked Wal-Mart questions:

 A — If you’re NOT a truck, you CAN park.
 RVs are NOT trucks.
 Also, we’ve been in a pinch a few times and have asked even if it says no RV parking.
 More than once they’ve said, “Yeah go ahead…just park over on the edge.”
 I once called the police to check and they said they NEVER ticket on private property.
 Don’t know if that is accurate, but that’s what they told me.
-Get the iphone app ALL STAYS.
+Get the iphone/android app ALL STAYS.
 It will tell you which Walmart allow parking and which won’t.

-Q — Are there other free places to stay?
-A — Oh, yeah.
-You can stay at Cracker Barrel all night (although you might be all alone).
-You can also stay at Target, truck stops (kind of noisy), church lots (ask first), and some rest stops.
-Just about any big open space is fair game…but be prepared to move if someone comes knocking.
-Some other cheap options are fair grounds and Corp of Engineer campgrounds
+Q — I need help!!
+My wife and I just bought our first RV….
 It is a class C Tioga, 1981 with a Dodge chassis.
 We cannot find parts.
 We need a new “gas tank filler neck surround” and a vacuum breaker for the Thetford Aqua Magic IV toilet.
-Have either of you encountered an RV salvage and/or parts dealer where you can get parts (reasonable)?* A – Repairing RVs goes hand in hand with RVing.
+Have you encountered an RV salvage and/or parts dealer where you can get parts (reasonable)?*

+A – Repairing RVs goes hand in hand with RVing.
 As the old RVing saying goes: If it ain’t broke…it will be.
 First place I go to is PPL Motorhomes.
-They have a large selection of RV parts, and those

-PPL folks know their stuff and have been very helpful.
+They have a large selection of RV parts, and thoserv surplus store PPL folks know their stuff and have been very helpful.
 I’m sure they have a part for your Thetford toilet, and will get it right out *(by the way tell them the Familyman sent you)*.
-If that deosn’t work, because your part is ancient, then I would contact a RV salvage place like RV Surplus and Factory Rv Surplus in our neck of the woods or Arizona RV Salvage (I bought the hardware for my swing down bunks from them).
+If that doesn’t work, because your part is ancient, then I would contact a RV salvage place like RV Surplus and Factory Rv Surplus in our neck of the woods or Arizona RV Salvage (I bought the hardware for my swing down bunks from them).
 If those don’t work…Google.
 It may take you a little work, but you’ll find your old part.

 Here’s another little RV gem – All Season’s RV Appliances (service, parts, and sales) not only are the reasonably priced…but they sell factory seconds A/C’s and other appliances.
 I bought a roof A/c brand new cheap!!!
 In fact, I have my RV furnace being worked on right now.
 Need an appliance?
 They’re your folks.

-Q -What about meals?
+Q — What about meals?

 A – My wife is queen of quick meals.
 Actually when we first started we had all kinds of dinner ware and high ideals of cooking on the road.
 Now we use paper and plastic and like quick and dirty (er…clean).
 It’s not that my wife isn’t willing to cook something grander…it’s just that we don’t have to wait.
 Because 10 people waiting can get mighty ugly cramped in the kitchen.
 So my wife does a lot of microwavable meats for fajitas and tacos.
 Hot dogs are a favorite too.
 Eating out is a very nice option!!!!!!